GET A DEMO

 Moreover, when audiences purchase merchandise, they become word-of-mouth (WOM) ambassadors for your brand (as a whole!).

-Some of the best practices in this model are following a competitive pricing strategy, and gathering authentic feedback for product enhancement.
+Some of the best practices in the video monetization strategy are following a competitive pricing strategy, and gathering authentic feedback for product enhancement.

 8. Affiliate Marketing